archivesspace/tech-docs/src/content/docs/about/authoring.md

 ## YAML frontmatter

 Each content file starts with [YAML](https://yaml.org/) frontmatter: metadata in a block wrapped in triple dashes (`---`).
 Use the templates below so every field we rely on is set explicitly.
-For more on how the site build system reads these values, see [YAML frontmatter and content schemas](/about/development#yaml-frontmatter-and-content-schemas).
+For more on how the site build system reads these values, see [Documentation content collection and schema](/about/development#documentation-content-collection-and-schema) and [Blog content collection and schema](/about/development#blog-content-collection-and-schema) on the Development page.

 ### Documentation pages